-3. Dried Beans: The Best Vegetable Protein For Long-term Storage
+3. Dried Beans Vegetable Protein

 Dried beans are the main protein source in long-term storage.
-According to Medline Plus, beans and legumes pack a punch, providing protein, fiber, B-vitamins, iron, folate, calcium, potassium, phosphorus and zinc.
+According to Medline Plus, beans and legumes pack a punch, providing protein, fiber, B-vitamins, iron, folate, calcium, potassium, phosphorus, and zinc.

-When combined with white rice beans, make a full-chain amino acid, also called a full-protein.
+When combined with white rice beans, make a full-chain amino acid, also called a full protein.

 Dried beans stored in an oxygen-free container, in a cool, dry location, will keep 30+ Years

-9 Foods To Store In An Oxygen-free Container
+9 Foods To Store Oxygen-free

-Like those with less than 10% moisture and low-fat, some types of dried foods will last decades longer if stored in an oxygen-free container.
+Like those with less than 10% moisture and low fat, some types of dried foods will last decades longer if stored in an oxygen-free container.
 Following is a list of the most common foods stored this way.